ceph/ceph/doc/start/quick-ceph-deploy.rst

 Manager to run.
 For high availability, Ceph Storage Clusters typically run multiple Ceph Monitors so that the failure of a single Ceph Monitor will not bring down the Ceph Storage Cluster.
-Ceph uses the Paxos algorithm, which requires a majority of monitors (i.e., greather than *N/2* where *N* is the number of monitors) to form a quorum.
+Ceph uses the Paxos algorithm, which requires a majority of monitors (i.e., greater than *N/2* where *N* is the number of monitors) to form a quorum.
 Odd numbers of monitors tend to be better, although this is not required.